Skip to content

 typedef struct {

-data points to contiguous memory allocated on the heap, and size records the current element count.
-But you'll notice a fatal problem: we're using void *, so we don't know how large each element is.
-For an int array the stride is 4 bytes, for double it's 8 bytes, and for a custom struct it could be dozens of bytes.
-Without element size information, we can't locate the Nth element at all.
+data points to a contiguous block of memory allocated on the heap, and size records the current number of elements.
+However, you will notice a critical issue: we are using void*, so we do not know the size of each element.
+For an int array, the stride is four bytes; for double, it is eight bytes; and for a custom struct, it could be tens of bytes.
+Without the element size information, we cannot locate the Nth element at all.

-So we need to add elem_size and capacity:
+Therefore, we need to add capacity and element_size:

 c